 Groups such as the Jehovah’s Witnesses and Oneness Pentecostals are opposed to the doctrine of the Trinity.
 Jehovah’s Witnesses even go so far as to claim that the doctrine of the Trinity was unknown to the Early Fathers.
 They specifically claim that Tertullian, Origen and Theophilus of Antioch gave evidence against it.
 As you can see below, this is a false claim.
-It is true that Scripture does not spell the doctrine out in the manner that a theology text might.
+It is true that Scripture does not spell the doctrine out in the manner that a theology text book might.
 However, all the necessary elements can be found there.
 That the doctrine cannot be fully understood does not mean that we cannot know that it is true.
-Divine Revelation as well as reason tell us that it must be so.
+Divine Revelation as well as reason tells us that it must be so.

 For, as we acknowledge a God, and a Son his Logos, and a Holy Spirit, united in essence, - the Father, the Son, the Spirit because the Son is intelligence, reason, wisdom of the Father, and the Spirit an effluence, as light from fire; so also do we apprehend the existence of other powers, which exercise dominion about matter, and by means of it (A Plea for the Christians, 2:18 [A.D.
 177]).